 What to do during a house fire

-Where possible, you can extinguish a small fire by starving it of oxygen with a fire blanket.
-Don’t attempt to tackle a large fire yourself.
-Raise the alarm straight away and call the emergency services as soon as possible.
+- Don’t attempt to tackle a large fire yourself, raise the alarm straight away and call the emergency services

-Renters living on the first or second floor should consider asking their landlord for a set of foldable steps that can be used to escape from a window.
+- Renters living on the first or second floor can ask their landlord for a set of foldable steps that can be used to escape from a window

 Claiming on your home insurance after a house fire